-Article 10 of Decree #110 of 2014 deals with management plan programmes and guides the programme-based budgeting currently used by APA.
+Article 10 of Decree #110 of 2014 deals with management plan programmes and is used by APA in the programme-based budgeting process.
 In the ministry and state budget, APA's work falls under the Establishment and Management of the System of Protected Areas Programme.
 They then have the following three main programmes/sub-programmes and nine sub-programmes/activities: